notcandy001/web/content/_index.md

 **👾 I study Computer Science.**

 My curiosity about how computers actually work led me here.
-I get to dig into the things I've always wondered about — OS internals, language design, how abstractions are built from the ground up.
+I get to dig into the things I’ve always wondered about — OS internals, language design, how abstractions are built from the ground up.

 </article>